CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

     }

-Add the necessary directives
-to each routine one at a time in order of importance.
-After adding the directive, recompile the code but this time using compiler flags: -acc -ta=tesla:managed, which abilitate OpenACC directives and unified memory.
-Then, check that the answers have remained the same, and note the performance difference from your change.
+Add the necessary directives to each routine one at a time in order of importance.
+After adding each directive, recompile the code but this time using compiler flags: -acc -ta=tesla:managed -Minfo=accel, which abilitate OpenACC directives, abilitate unified memory, and print compiling information of the accelerator, respectively.
+Put special attetion to the compiler feedback output to ensure that the code have been sucessfully parallelized.
+If it lists a "complex loop carried dependency", it may be necessary to declare some pointers as `restrict`  in order for the compiler to parallelize them.

     $ make
     pgc++ -fast -acc -ta=tesla:managed -Minfo=accel main.cpp -o cg